akippnn/ams2/README.md

 # Attendance Management System for School Staff

-Automatically manage student attendance.
+A web application to manage student attendance.

-This is a personal project done in a day, so some things tend to be hardcoded (such as ID limit).
+This is a proof of concept for attendance management systems that users connected to the same network can use remotely.

+This is only an experiment (for now), so local development environment, not recommended to use outside of testing purposes.
+If there is a need, changes can be made to make this application production-ready.
+For that, compatibility, security, performance and optimization need to be prioritized over adding new functionality.
+Since the groundwork is laid out, the amount of work needed for a production-ready application is minimal.

 ## Components
-- ~~QR Scanner~~ Does not work, potentially due to untrusted SSL certificates.
+- ~~QR Scanner~~
+  Does not work, potentially due to untrusted SSL certificates.
 I wasted hours only to realize browsers block camera requests without SSL certificate.

-- Registration and Login system. (made manually)
+- Registration and Login system (made manually - done).

+- Secure login with cryptography.
+  Argon2i(d) support is removed because it is not compiled normally in XAMPP.

-- School Staff Dashboard. (also made manually)
+- School Staff Dashboard (also made manually - wip).

-- Attendance Interface. (also made manually)
+- Attendance Interface (also made manually - planned).

-- Applied some good cryptography practices.
-This is my best effort in cryptography in an hour or so.
+- Automatically time out students (planned).

 ## How to run
 > **Note**